MentalHealthMatters - NDPHS

 MentalHealthMatters

-Mental health of employees is an emerging concern for societies and employers in the BalticSea Region.
-Even before the pandemic and the war in Ukraine, half of EU workers considered stress to be common in their workplace, and stress contributed to around half of all lost working days.
-Combined with an already prevailing lack of qualified workforce, this puts the ability of enterprises (including public organisations) to withstand existing and future crises in jeopardy.
-In short: to be economically resilient, companies and societies need a mentally resilient workforce.
+Even before the pandemic and the war in Ukraine, half of EU workers considered stress to be common in their workplace, and it contributed to around half of all lost working days.
+Organisational and social challenges in the workplaces threaten the stability of our enterprises and workforce.

 Read more about the project on the project website.